 Secure transfer of funds

-By adding the beneficiary, you are allowing them to connect their own bank information through their own GoFundMe account.
-This means that you won’t have to worry about handling the funds yourself, and your beneficiary will be able to use them as soon as they reach their bank account.
+By adding the beneficiary, you’re allowing them to connect their own bank information through their own GoFundMe account.
+This means you won’t have to worry about handling the funds yourself,

-However, for security reasons, it is very important to make sure that you personally know your beneficiary.
+However, for security reasons, it’s very important to make sure you personally know your beneficiary.
 Please be sure to review this article if a stranger contacts you and asks to be added as your beneficiary.

 The beneficiary will add their own bank information, so funds will not go through your account